Quansight/Quansight-website/apps/labs/posts/czi-eoss-5-conda-forge.md

     <a href="/posts/czi-eoss-5-conda-forge/conda-forge-old-1.png" target="_blank">
     <img
       src="/posts/czi-eoss-5-conda-forge/conda-forge-old-1.png"
-      alt="Screenshot of the frontpage of the original conda-forge website.
+      alt="The frontpage of the original conda-forge website.
 A forge emitting impact sparks is used as a dark background.
-A prominent large white text reading conda-forge sits below the official conda-forge logo, a black anvil.
-Some smaller text follows, also in white." style={{ width: '500px', height: 'auto', objectFit: 'contain' }}
+A prominent large text reading conda-forge sits below the official conda-forge logo, a black anvil.
+A smaller description reads 'A community-led collection of recipes, build infrastructure and distributions for the conda package manager'." style={{ width: '500px', height: 'auto', objectFit: 'contain' }}
     />
     </a>